psaikido/hugle.uk/content/suttas/mn/109-full-moon.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "MN 109 Mahā Puṇṇama Sutta: The Greater Discourse on the Full Moon Night"
+title: The Full Moon Night
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+type: suttas/mn
 ---

+#### MN 109 Mahā Puṇṇama Sutta: The Greater Discourse on the Full Moon Night

 Any kind of [form, feeling, perception, volition, consciousness] whatever, whether past or present, internal or external, gross or subtle, inferior or superior, far or near - one sees all [form...] as it actually is with proper wisdom thus:

 "This is not mine, this I am not, this is not myself."

 60 monks attained enlightenment while listening to this discourse.